anyuan-chen/resketch/backend/README.md

-# sketchify-server
+# resketch-server

-WebSocket server for Sketchify
+WebSocket server for Resketch